 Another important aspect is the sound.

-It’s achieved by using high-quality samples of a real concert grand piano recorded at different volume levels as well sophisticated modeling technologies to simulate organic elements of piano sound such as sympathetic resonance, damper resonance, key-off effect, etc.
+This is achieved by using high-quality multi-samples, as well as sophisticated modeling technologies that simulate organic elements of a piano’s sound, such as sympathetic resonance, damper resonance, key-off effect, etc.

-Digital pianos are usually very straightforward instruments and mainly used as an alternative to acoustic pianos.
+Digital pianos are straightforward instruments designed as an alternative to their acoustic counterparts.

-Generally, you won’t find hundreds of built-in sounds, songs, accompaniment styles, and interactive features on a digital piano unless it’s an “entertainment” type digital piano, which we’ll get to in a bit.
+Generally, you won’t find hundreds of built-in sounds, songs, accompaniment styles, and interactive features on a digital piano.

 Here is a quick overview of digital pianos and their main features: